Crusade bull: Holy Land

-The first true crusade bull was Quantum praedecessores, issued by Pope Eugene III for the Second Crusade in 1145.
+The first true crusade bull was Quantum praedecessores, issued by Eugene III for the Second Crusade in 1145.
 It became the model for later bulls.
 Gregory VIII launched the Third Crusade in 1187 with the bull Audita tremendi.
-The Fourth Crusade grew out of two bulls issued by Innocent III in 1198 and 1199, which innovated new means of raising funds.
+The Fourth Crusade grew out of two bulls issued by Innocent III in 1198 and 1199, which innovated new means of raising funds. in 1213 Pope Innocent III issued Quia maior which launched the Fifth Crusade.
+In 1245, Innocent IV issued Terra Sancta Christi which sparked the Seventh Crusade.
 By the 13th century, the bull was the defining mark of a true crusade.
-Canon lawyers did not regard vows taken for unauthorized expeditions (i.e., the so-called "popular crusades") as binding.
+Canon lawyers did not regard vows taken for unauthorized expeditions (the popular crusades) as binding.

 Iberian peninsula

 In 1118, Gelasius II renewed Urban II's privilege for Alfonso the Battler, when he undertook to reconquer Zaragoza.
 These grants were renewed again by Callistus II (c.
 1123), Eugene III (1152) and Innocent III (1212).

 In 1197, Celestine III issued Cum auctores et factores, the first crusade bull bestowed on Portugal, granting indulgences to those who fought the excommunicated Alfonso IX of León for having allied himself with the Almohads.
 Clement IV in 1265 issued a general Bull for the whole of Spain, when the Kings of Aragon and Castile joined in the expedition against Murcia.
-In the course of time these pontifical concessions became more and more frequent; in the reign of the Catholic Monarchs alone they were granted in 1478, 1479, 1481, 1482, 1485, 1494, 1503 and 1505, and were continued during the following reigns, that granted by Gregory XIII in 1573 being renewed by his successors.
+In the course of time these pontifical concessions became more and more frequent; in the reign of the Catholic Monarchs alone they were granted in 1478, 1479, 1481, 1482, 1485, 1494, 1503 and 1505, and were continued during succeeding reigns, The one granted by Gregory XIII in 1573 being renewed by his successors.

 The alms given by the faithful in response to this bull, which were at first used exclusively for carrying on the war against the 'infidel' Moors, were afterwards used for the construction and repair of churches and other pious works; sometimes they were also used to defray expenses of the State.
 The Cortes (estates assembly) of Valladolid of 1523 and that of Madrid of 1592 petitioned that this money should not be used for any other purpose than that for which it had originally been intended by the donors, but, notwithstanding the provisions made by Philip III of Spain in compliance with this request, the abuse already mentioned continued.
 As an example, in the 1740s, the governor of Oran, a Spanish outpost on Algeria, insistently requested that, while the bull sustained the Spanish presence, the acquisition and maintenance of dromedaries for the Royal Palace of Aranjuez had to be funded from a different source.
 After 1847 the funds derived from this source were devoted to the endowment of churches and the clergy, this disposition being ratified by a law in 1849 and in the Concordat of 1851.